-The Junior Championship
+The Junior Championship:

-Is split into two age groups to produce Champions in the Under 13 and Under 16 categories, (surely destined to be the stars of the future).
+which is split into two age groups to produce Champions in the Under 13 and Under 16 categories, (surely destined to be the stars of the future).

-The Veteran Championship
+The Veteran Championship:

-Is split into ages of over 40 and over 50 years of age.
+which is split into ages of over 40 and over 50 years of age.
 (The Junior & Veteran's Championships are organised at one venue over a complete week-end).

-The Formula Championships
+The Formula Championships:

-Organised over a complete week-end for drivers with licence grades of F2, F3, F4, F5. (more experienced drivers with F1 licence grade are not allowed to enter these events).
+which are organised over a complete week-end for drivers with licence grades of F2, F3, F4, F5. (more experienced drivers with F1 licence grade are not allowed to enter these events).
 These Championships are primarily for Regional drivers to prove their skills against drivers of similar ability from all of UK.
 There are two Championships to be decided: